-It is the policy of the Chicago Theological Seminary to evaluate each staff member's work performance on an annual basis.
-The primary purpose of the evaluation process is to improve work effectiveness of our staff members and their supervisors.
+CTS believes in supporting staff members' professional growth.
+One method in which we reflect on a staff member's contributions is to evaluate each staff member's work performance on an annual basis.
+The primary purpose of the evaluation process is to acknowledge and identify the effectiveness of our staff members.
 CTS will use the evaluation process to:

-- Measure the staff member's strengths and weaknesses against performance goals and standards set by CTS; - Determine the staff member's performance goals and work objectives for specified time periods; - Provide guidance for the staff member's developmental objectives; - Provide documentation of the staff member's performances that will serve as a guide in determining eligibility for merit increases, promotions and other matters affecting the staff member's job assignments; and - Assess the staff member's ability to work effectively and harmoniously with the staff member's CTS colleagues.
+- Measure the staff member's strengths and opportunities against performance goals and standards set by CTS; - Determine the staff member's performance goals and work objectives for specified time periods; - Provide guidance for the staff member's developmental objectives; - Provide documentation of the staff member's performance that will serve as a guide in determining eligibility for merit increases, promotions, and other matters affecting the staff member's job assignments; and - Assess the staff member's ability to work effectively and harmoniously with the staff member's CTS colleagues and other CTS stakeholders.

-CTS hopes that through the effective supervisor-staff member communication engendered by the performance evaluation system, all staff members will realize maximum job satisfaction, minimal uncertainty, and lower stress.
+CTS believes that through the effective communication engendered by the performance evaluation system, all staff members will realize maximum job satisfaction, employee engagement, and feelings of accomplishment.

-Evaluation Schedule
+Performance Evaluation Schedule

-Evaluations for the previous calendar year of staff members will be conducted annually.
-Annual evaluations will be conducted at the department's discretion but must be completed by June 15, absent unusual circumstances.
-In addition to annual evaluations, staff members will have an initial-performance review approximately three months after their date of hire, promotion, or transfer to a different position.
+Staff member evaluations will be conducted annually and must be completed by June 15, absent unusual circumstances.
+In addition to annual evaluations, staff members will have an initial performance review approximately three months after their date of hire, promotion, or transfer to a different position.
+Mid-year reviews will also be performed.
+In addition, CTS shall conduct 360-degree reviews every two to three years.
 Retention after an initial performance review does not alter the at-will nature of the employment relationship.
-Supervisors also may discuss work performance with staff members on an informal basis whenever a supervisor considers it appropriate to do so.
+Supervisors also may discuss work performance on an informal basis whenever a supervisor or employee considers it appropriate to do so.